joshuasundance-swca/langchain-streamlit-demo/README.md

 ## Docker Compose
 1. Clone the repo.
 Navigate to cloned repo directory.
-2. Run in terminal: `docker-compose up`
+2. Run in terminal: `docker compose up`
 3. Then open http://localhost:7860 in your browser.

 # Configuration